Women claim singer Trey Songz drugged, sexually assaulted them

 Both women claimed they drank a moderate amount of alcohol yet “felt an overwhelming and disproportionate sense of intoxication as if their senses were being smothered, their cognition clouded, and their physical autonomy slipping away,” according to the complaint.

-This led the women to believe that the singer had drugged them.
+This led the women to believe that the singer had drugged them, the complaint said.
 The women said the singer later brought them to a room upstairs.

-“Jane Doe B” claimed that also woke up naked with the singer sexually assaulting her.
+“Jane Doe B” claimed that she also woke up naked with the singer sexually assaulting her.

 Both women never consented to the singer’s “sexual attacks,” according to the complaint.

-“However what they did do is tell their family and friends when they got home about what happened,” Vrabeck told the 8 News Now Investigators.
+“However what they did do is tell their family and friends when they got home about what happened,” Vrabeck told KLAS.
 “I’ve never spoken to them together.
-I’ve spoken to them individually many, many times and I’ve spoken with some of their family members and everything matches.”
+I’ve spoken to them individually many, many times, and I’ve spoken with some of their family members and everything matches.”

 Both women seek damages for sexual battery, sexual assault, negligence, intentional infliction of mental distress and interference with civil rights.